 In order to stage the parade safely, a number of road closures will be in place on the evening of the event.
 Where possible, closures will be implemented on a rolling basis.
 Access for emergency will be maintained at all times.
-Alternative routes will be signposted and access for emergency services will be maintained at all times.

 Rolling Road Closures

 *Note: These are approximate timings.